Who must apply?

 Is there a residency requirement?

-No, you do not have to be a resident of Washington State, or of the United States for that matter.
+No, you do not have to be a resident of South Carolina, or of the United States for that matter.
 Foreign nationals may have certain restrictions, please check with the courthouse or your Officiant for further details.

 What documents are required to apply?